ubco-mds-2020-labs/dashboard-project-data551_g5/README.md

 * Yatin Behl

 ## What's in Store?
-The dashboard is currently under development and will be followed by updates and Bug fixes
+The dashboard is currently under active development and will be followed by updates and bug fixes

 * Improved User Experience
 * Updating charts based on selection from the maps
-* In app help navigations
+* In-app help navigations
 * Addition of socio -economic factors from multiple datasets

 Please do let us know for any suggestions or improvements on our App.
-We appreciate all feedbacks and ideas, we are students who make space for some new and better to deliver our best!
+We appreciate all feedbacks and ideas.
+We are students who make space for some new and better to give only our best!

 ## How to contribute?